fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 TODO: The SDP MAY include an objectTags type that indicates the tag values of all the supported objects types.

-TODO: defines storage format as wells as RTP payload format details.
+TODO: define storage format as well as RTP payload format details.

 ## Game State Tag Registry

 The specification defines a new IANA registry for tag values.
 All values MUST be greater than zero.

 Values 1-127 are assigned by "IETF Review" as defined in [RFC8126], and should only be used when size is critical, the object is small, and will be used frequently.

 Values 127-16383 are assigned by "Specification Required" as defined in [RFC8126].

 Values 16384 to 2,097,151 are "First Come First Served" as defined in [RFC8126].